LuckySingh0297/KNN-K-Nearest-Neighbors-Project/README.md

 ![Best K](https://github.com/LuckySingh0297/KNN-K-Nearest-Neighbors-Project/blob/main/Images/Best%20K%20Value%20Selection.png)

-## 🔍 Insights
+Cross-validation was used to determine the optimal value of K.

-- Highest cross-validation accuracy was achieved around lower K values.
+## 📌 Insight
-- Model performance decreases as K becomes too large.
+- The highest cross-validation accuracy was achieved around **K = 2**.
-- Smaller K values capture local patterns better in this dataset.
+- Accuracy gradually decreased as K increased.
-- Optimal K value helps improve generalization and prediction accuracy.
+- Smaller K values performed better for this dataset.

 ---